 replace github.com/apache/yunikorn-core => /User/example/local/checked-out-yunikorn

-and for the same dependency using a relative path:
+For the same dependency using a relative path:

 replace github.com/apache/yunikorn-core => ../checked-out-yunikorn